Notes on the Amaya HTML Editor

 Creating Lists:

-Click on Types, then Lists, then the desired type.
+Click on XHTML, then List, then the desired type.

 To make a new paragraph within a list element, hit Enter once.
 To make a new list element, hit Enter twice.
 To leave list mode, hit Enter three times.